CloverDX MCP Server

 Generating reports on job execution patterns

-By default, MCP requires OAuth2 authentication between the client application and CloverDX Server.
+By default, MCP requires OAuth2 authentication between the client application (the AI client) and CloverDX Server.

 Prerequisites: